Passport to English Logo

 10. I her to study for the test.

-There are many adjectives which when used with an -ed ending describe how you feel but when used with an -ing ending describe the thing or person that makes you feel that way.
-For example, the word "interested" describes how you feel.
-However, the word "interesting" describes the thing or person that interests you.
+There are adjectives that describe how you feel when they end in -ed, and when they end in -ing, they describe the thing or person that makes you feel that way.
+For example, the word interested describes how you feel.
+However, the word interesting describes the person or thing that interests you.

 Select the correct adjective.